 “I’m not important enough”

-Stand in front of the mirror and talk to yourself about how you look.
+I challenge you to stand in front of the mirror today and talk to yourself about how you look.
 What nice things can you come up with?
-DO you go straight to the negative?
-I know I do.
+Do you go straight to the negative?
+Most people do.
 Either my clothes don’t hang right, or my stomach looks too big, I look tired or my skin looks dry.
 Why can’t we be nicer to ourselves?

 Self-love is a phrase that gets thrown around a lot but what do we actually mean by it.
-It’s prioritising your needs as just important as everyone else in your life.
+It’s prioritising your needs as just as important as everyone else in your life.
 Sometimes, even more important.
 Does that sound selfish?
-In some ways yes, but if you want to support and care for those around you, you must take care of you first.
+If you want to support and care for those around you, you must take care of you first.

 Did you write down 10 things you like about yourself?
 If you didn’t, do it now.
 If you find it hard then this says a huge amount about what you think of yourself.
 How easy would you find this if you were talking about a friend or one of your children?

 Self-care is taking an honest look at your life and understanding what imbalances there are.
 How are you going to address these?